fmicompbio/ez_zarr/README.md

 wells and fields of view, without having to understand how these are represented within an OME-Zarr fileset.

+In addition to the python package, we also provide an R package that automatically generates and wraps a python environment with `ez_zarr` and all dependencies, available at https://github.com/fmicompbio/ezzarr.

 ## Example
 You can use `ez_zarr` from the command line to get information about an OME-Zarr fileset:
 ```